abledotcom/core_pro/README.md

 ## Usage

-A subset of the TNT resources are provided with this SDK:
+A subset of the CorePro resources are provided with this SDK:

  * `CorePro::Program`
  * `CorePro::Customer`
  * `CorePro::Account`
  * `CorePro::ExternalAccount`
+ * `CorePro::Transfer`

 These resources have implemented the following methods to allow API operations:
  * `#all`